kavitakeenable/kavi2/README.md

 ## 2. Setup docsify in podman container

-- To set up Docsify in Podman container, you need to follow below steps:
+- To set up Docsify in a Podman container, you need to follow the below steps:

 **Create a Directory for Docsify**